Planck Constraints on Axion-Like Particles through Isotropic Cosmic Birefringence: Analysis

 \subsection{Data}

 We utilize polarization data of Planck Public Release 4 \cite{Planck:2020:Npipe} measured at the following four frequency channels of the Planck high-frequency instrument (HFI): 100 GHz, 143 GHz, 217 GHz, and 353 GHz.
 For each frequency, we use the corresponding detector-split maps to form cross-spectra and mitigate noise bias.
+We adopt the baseline CO and point-source mask of Ref.~\cite{Eskilt:2022:biref-const} that covers approximately $92\%$ of the sky.

 Following the methodology of Ref.~\cite{Eskilt:2022:biref-const}, we compute the observed $EB$ power spectra using the {\tt Polspice} package \cite{Chon:2003:Polspice}.
 The spectra are calculated by cross-correlating different detector maps over the multipole range $51 \leq \l \leq 1490$, using the same sky mask as in Ref.~\cite{Eskilt:2022:biref-const}.
 We apply corrections for the instrumental beam and pixel window function via deconvolution.
-The resulting power spectra are then binned into 20 evenly spaced multipole bins across the full range for subsequent analysis.
+The resulting power spectra are then binned into evenly spaced multipole bins across the full range for subsequent analysis.